openxpki/openxpki-docker/README.md

 $ docker-compose  up
 ```

-This will expose the OpenXPKI WebUI via `http://localhost:8080` (**unencrypted**!) with the sample configuration but without any tokens.
+If you dont provide a TLS certificate for the webserver yourself (see below), the init script creates a self-signed one and exposes the webserver UI on port 8443 (`https://localhost:8443`).
+The SCEP and RPC interface is available via plain HTTP on port 8080 (`http://localhost:8080`).
+The system is started with the configuration found in the openxpki-config path, without tokens installed!
 Place your keys and certificates into the `ca` directory of the config directory and follow the instructions given in the quickstart tutorial: https://openxpki.readthedocs.io/en/latest/quickstart.html#setup-base-certificates.

 ## Prebuilt images